galtzo-floss/library_tree/README.md

 > How wonderful it is that nobody need wait a single moment before starting to improve the world.<br/>
 >—Anne Frank

-Final supplication: I want Ruby to be a great place for people to solve problems, big and small; the way it was when I started.
-This is why I am driven to rehab libraries that have lost their luster, and build new libraries that solve real problems.
-I was laid off in an RIF in early 2025, and have been rejected dozens of times since then, mostly without even a conversation.
-I need your help to reach my goal of supporting myself, my wife, my kids, and the farm (12 chickens, 2 dogs, 3 rabbits, 8 cats) via my open source efforts, which total 79 hours over the last 7 days as I'm writing this.
+I’m driven by a passion to foster a thriving open-source community – a space where people can tackle complex problems, no matter how small.
+Revitalizing libraries that have fallen into disrepair, and building new libraries focused on solving real-world challenges, are my passions — totaling 79 hours of FLOSS coding over just the past seven days, a pretty regular week for me.
+I was recently affected by layoffs, and the tech jobs market is unwelcoming.
+I’m reaching out here because your support would significantly aid my efforts to provide for my family, and my farm (11 🐔 chickens, 2 🐶 dogs, 3 🐰 rabbits, 8 🐈‍ cats).

 If you work at a company that uses my work, please encourage them to support me as a corporate sponsor.
-Some of my work might show up in `bundle fund`.
+My work on gems you use might show up in `bundle fund`.

-But that's not a runtime solution, so it is mostly out-of-sight, out-of-mind.
-I've built a new library, [floss_funding], to help all open source developers, including myself, earn money for our work.
+I’m developing a new library, [floss_funding][🖇floss-funding-gem], designed to empower open-source developers like myself to get paid for the work we do, in a sustainable way.
+Please give it a look.

-**[Floss-Funding.dev][🖇floss-funding.dev]: 👉️ No network calls. 👉️ No tracking. 👉️ No oversight. 👉️ Minimal crypto hashing. 💡 Easily disabled**
+**[Floss-Funding.dev][🖇floss-funding.dev]: 👉️ No network calls. 👉️ No tracking. 👉️ No oversight. 👉️ Minimal crypto hashing. 💡 Easily disabled nags**

 [![Liberapay Goal Progress][⛳liberapay-img]][⛳liberapay] [![Donate on PayPal][🖇paypal-img]][🖇paypal] [![Sponsor Me on Github][🖇sponsor-img]][🖇sponsor] [![Buy me a coffee][🖇buyme-small-img]][🖇buyme] [![Donate on Polar][🖇polar-img]][🖇polar] [![Donate to my FLOSS or refugee efforts at ko-fi.com][🖇kofi-img]][🖇kofi] [![Donate to my FLOSS or refugee efforts using Patreon][🖇patreon-img]][🖇patreon]